-KIN 163 Judo and Self-Defense/Advanced (0-2)
+KIN 163 Judo and Self-Defense/Advanced (0-2) 1 cr.

 Orientation and instruction in all aspects of judo and self-defense.
 Provides greater emphasis on Randori and preparation for competition.
 This course may be taken twice for credit.
-This class is designed for students who are able to safely participate in cardiorespiratory and resistance activities and may include the use of equipment.
-This class is not designed for students who may have known heart, pulmonary, metabolic, physiological diseases and/ or orthopedic challenges.
-By registering for this class, you assume the full risk of any injuries, damages or loss which may be sustained and are responsible for any associated medical costs or individual damages.

-Prerequisite: KIN 162 with a grade of C or better, or consent of instructor
+Prerequisite: KIN 162 with a grade of C or better, or consent of instructor.